Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 ---

-## 🧬 Biological Rationale: The NF1-KRAS Axis
+## 🧬 Biological Rationale: The Neurofibromin Regulatory Axis
 The fundamental therapeutic premise of the Smart-Redirector model is anchored in restoring homeostatic pathway control after the disruption of natural tumor suppression mechanics:

-1. **The NF1 Brake Mechanisms:** The *NF1* gene encodes Neurofibromin, a critical Ras-GAP (GTPase-Activating Protein) that drives active KRAS-GTP down to its inactive KRAS-GDP state.
+1. **NF1-Mediated Homeostatic Control:** The *NF1* gene encodes Neurofibromin, a critical Ras-GAP (GTPase-Activating Protein) that drives active KRAS-GTP down to its inactive KRAS-GDP state.
-2. **Loss-of-Function Cascade:** Loss or inactivation of NF1 obliterates this GAP-mediated catalytic switch, leaving KRAS permanently locked in its active configuration, triggering uncontrolled down-stream proliferation via the MAPK (RAF-MEK-ERK) pathway.
+2. **Loss-of-Function Cascade:** Loss or inactivation of NF1 obliterates this GAP-mediated catalytic switch, leaving KRAS permanently locked in its active configuration, triggering uncontrolled downstream proliferation via the MAPK (RAF-MEK-ERK) pathway.
-3. **Targeted Perturbation:** The engineered *Smart-Redirector* RNA transcript is hypothesized to act as a structural surrogate capable of partially perturbing KRAS-effector recruitment dynamics, bypassing the missing Ras-GAP machinery by docking directly onto active KRAS configurations to sterically/allosterically disrupt downstream effector recruitment.
+3. **Targeted Perturbation:** The engineered *Smart-Redirector* RNA transcript is hypothesized to act as a structural surrogate capable of functionally perturbing downstream effector recruitment independent of canonical Ras-GAP restoration, docking directly onto active KRAS configurations to sterically/allosterically disrupt downstream effector recruitment.

 ---